dmatthew/portfolio/README.md

 ## [My Secret Language](https://github.com/dmatthew/my-secret-language)

+**UPDATE: The My Secret Language app is currently getting a rebuild using React!
+Check it out by viewing the [react](https://github.com/dmatthew/my-secret-language/tree/react) branch.**

 An AngularJS v1.2 single page app that lets you create your own language.
 The app also uses Intel's UI [App Framework](https://github.com/intel/appframework), which is a UI framework built for single page HTML5 apps.
 I used the Local Storage API for offline storage.
 Users are able to use the app anywhere, even without an internet connection.
 You can check out the My Secret Language app at [msl.matthewdavis.work](http://msl.matthewdavis.work/).

 ![Screenshot of app home screen](https://github.com/dmatthew/my-secret-language/blob/master/docs/screenshots/app-home.png)